susztaklab/SISKA/README.md

 # Cross-Species Integrated Single-cell Kidney Atlas (SISKA)

 These are the codes related to our SISKA multi-species atlas.

+###Download the data here:

-Download SISKA, the extended human disease-centered atlas, or any related file from our Zenodo Repository: https://doi.org/10.5281/zenodo.15007208
+SISKA, the extended human disease-centered atlas, or any related file from our Zenodo Repository

+https://doi.org/10.5281/zenodo.15007208

 Go to "Integration Pipeline" to find the code used to generate SISKA and the extended human atlas.